diggydude/bolthole-bbs/README.md

 By the same token, I haven't gone overboard with abstracting each model into three separate layers.
 Folks who do that appear to be (shall we say) much further along the spectrum than your average autist.

 All JavaScript templates are stashed in hidden textareas at the bottom of `index.php`.
 The HTML5 `<template>` tag will not work here because Gecko (and possibly other browsers) insists on altering the template code, most notably by inserting unwanted `<br>` tags that break the layout.
-For some reason, the same browser will recognize the value attribute of a textarea for some templates, but only the innerHTML attribute for others, even if the two templates are almost identical.
+For some reason, the same browser will recognize the value attribute of a textarea for one template, but only the innerHTML attribute for another, even if the two templates are almost identical.
 The renderer looks for both.

 I hope you all have as much fun using this program as I had making it, which was a boatload!